Exporting Christmas tree decoration in Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for Christmas tree decorations do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 Christmas tree decorations can be found almost anywhere, from department stores to garden centres, offline and online.